re-nft/docs/front/docs/Getting-started/pricing.md

 The implementation should be so easy that you don’t need help from us, but we’re more than happy to help!
 There will be no implementation costs involved.

-If you’re looking for a tailored solution, look at the ‘Custom solutions’ tab.
+If you’re looking for a tailored solution, please click [here](https://github.com/patrickkool/docs/blob/main/front/docs/Getting-started/FAQ.md#we-want-a-custom-solution-is-that-possible)